percona/pbm-docs/docs/details/storage-configuration.md

 !!! admonition "Version added: [1.5.0](../release-notes/1.5.0.md)"

-You can use [Microsoft Azure Blob Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction) as the remote backup storage for Percona Backup for MongoDB.
+You can use [Microsoft Azure Blob Storage :octicons-link-external-16:](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction) as the remote backup storage for Percona Backup for MongoDB.

 This gives users a vendor choice.
 Companies with Microsoft-based infrastructure can set up Percona Backup for MongoDB with less administrative efforts.